 The WST Learning Community offers programs addressing academic and professional issues for women students.
-Typically, it includes 48 students living in Stein and Goldin Houses (4th St. Apartments A and B), who connect with one another and faculty through monthly dinners, bi-weekly lunches, campus receptions, and research panels.
+Typically, it includes 48 students living in Stein and Goldin Houses (4th St. Apartments A and B), who connect with one another and faculty through monthly dinners, campus receptions, and research panels.
 All Georgia Tech students and WST mentors are welcome to attend WST Learning Community events.
 WST Learning Community residents may also be paired with a faculty/staff mentor (optional).
 WST also sponsors undergraduate research partnerships for WST Learning Community students.

 WST Learning Community residents are required to attend WST Learning Community orientation.
 In addition, each student must attend five WST or Learning Community events and/or meetings with a WST mentor each term.
 Each WST Learning Community member is expected to serve on a WST Learning Community committee.